Frequently asked questions

 Embrace the day for what it is!

-Let lose and let go! your not likely to enjoy your experience or your pictures if you are overthinking or feeling stiff.
-They are just pictures after all, and in any of the worst cases more can be taken!
+Let loose and let go!
+You're not likely to enjoy your experience or your pictures if you are overthinking or feeling stiff.
+They are just pictures after all, and in any of the worst cases, more can be taken!

 Don't: